 Please see Appendix-2 at the end of the document for a complete check list of items that needs to be configured and verified.

-SD-AVC on supported IOS-XE platforms provides the telemetry to provide high fidelity classification of endpoints.
+SD-AVC service on supported IOS-XE platforms facilitates aggregation of the telemetry and connects to Cisco DNAC to provide high fidelity classification of endpoints.

 SD-AVC can be deployed with the following network devices: